-Chocolate feathers are a beautiful way to add a touch of drama to any dessert.
+Chocolate Feathers are a beautiful way to add a touch of drama to any dessert.
 You can add these easy edible feather decorations to cakes, cupcakes, tarts, and much more.

 Cake with an assortment of blue and green chocolate feathers affixed to the side.